SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 .. write-me:: Need to discuss with Dave what we want to call these things
     and where he plans on covering them.

+..
+NOTE:
+    What are associated types?
+What are they "associated" with?
+Is "Self" an implicit associated type of every protocol? [...]

+    Here's an initial stab:
+    An Associated Type is associated with an implementation of that protocol.
+    The protocol declares it, and is defined as part of the protocol's implementation.

+    "The ``Self`` type allows you to refer to the eventual type of ``self`` (where ``self`` is the type that conforms to the protocol).
+    In addition to ``Self``, a protocol's operations often need to refer to types that are related to the type of ``Self``, such as a type of data stored in a collection or the node and edge types of a graph."
+Is this still true?

+    NOTES from Doug:
+    At one point, Self was an associated type, but that's the wrong modeling of the problem.
+Self is the stand-in type for the thing that conforms to the protocol.
+It's weird to think of it as an associated type because it's the primary thing.
+It's certainly not an associated type.
+In many ways, you can think of associated types as being parameters that get filled in by the conformance of a specific concrete type to that protocol.

+    There's a substitution mapping here.
+The parameters are associated with Self because they're derived from Self.
+When you have a concrete type that conforms to a protocol, it supplies concrete types for Self and all the associated types.

+    The associated types are like parameters, but they're associated with Self in the protocol.
+Self is the eventual type of the thing that conforms to the protocol -- you have to have a name for it so you can do things with it.

+    We use "associated" in contrast with generic parameters in interfaces in C#.
+    The interesting thing there is that they don't have a name like Self for the actual type, but you can name any of these independant types.
+In theory, they're often independent but in practice they're often not -- you have an interface parameterized on T, where all the uses of the thing are that T are the same as Self.
+Instead of having these independant parameters to an interface, we have a named thing (Self) and all these other things that hand off of it.

+    Here's a stupid simple way to see the distinction:

+    C#:

+    interface Sequence <Element> {}

+    class String : Sequence <UnicodeScalar>
+    class String : Sequence <GraphemeCluster>

+    These are both fine in C#

+    Swift:

+    protocol Sequence { typealias Element }

+    class String : Sequence { typealias Element = ... }

+    Here you have to pick one or the other -- you can't have both.

 See also :ref:`Declarations_TypealiasDeclaration`.